 There are opportunities galore for expatriates in Lithuania.
 However, before you go, make sure your medical needs are taken care of.
 Read on for all you need to know about Lithuania’s healthcare system and how you can benefit from Lithuania expatriate health insurance.

-The ABCs of Lithuania’s Healthcare System
+How Does Lithuania's Healthcare System Work?

 The Ministry of Health is responsible for managing the healthcare system of Lithuania.
 It develops the nation’s healthcare policy, manages healthcare standards, regulates healthcare workers, licenses providers, and manages capital investments.